 Styles of Dance The Festival’s Artistic Program will endeavour to showcase dance styles from a wide range of cultures as well as ensuring content that celebrates Australian and related dance styles in both contemporary and traditional contexts.

 What Can You Offer

 Dances As a rough guide these may range from events such as the Festival / Heritage Ball (4 hrs), Irish Ceili, Scottish Ceilidh and Contra Dance (2-3 hrs) to shorter dances (1-2 hrs) held both during the day and in the evening such as Tea Dances, Tango, Salsa, Bollywood, Cajun and Zydeco Dances.
 Styles and types listed are just suggestions based on what has been offered at previous festivals.
 You are only limited by your imagination within the broader definition of “folk”.
 We are particularly interested in dances that are inclusive of all ages and all levels of dance, from beginner to advanced.
-Apply in the Dance/Dance Band section of this category.

 Dance Teachers (Workshops) Workshops are programmed from 30-90 mins duration depending on what is offered.
 In the beginner stream most are 30 mins being more of a taster offering basic skills.
 Once again, we are looking for workshops that cover a good spread of skill levels, from total beginners to advanced dancers with broad age accessibility.
-Apply in the Dance Workshop section of this category.

 Dance Callers Dance callers are often part of, or aligned with, a particular dance band.
 However, if not you are still very welcome to offer your expertise as a dance caller.
-Apply in the Dance/Dance Band section of this category.

 Number of Performers in Dance Acts: